 THDA is not a direct lender to borrowers but works with approximately 90 approved mortgage lenders across the State to originate the loans.
 THDA either provides funds to approved mortgage lenders to close pre-approved THDA loans, or purchases pre-approved loans from the lenders after the loans are closed.
-During Fiscal Year 2009-2010, THDA anticipates that approximately \$300,000,000 in mortgage funds will be available for this program.
+During Fiscal Year 2010-2011, THDA anticipates that approximately \$360 million in mortgage funds will be available for this program for tax compliance underwriting.